QingXXiong/QingX/Limbo_Games_Walkthrough/section10.md

 _Tip_: Remember you can Jump Over it, but can't Jump Over back (try it to see).

-2. Go Right through the ramp and Jump Over the gap.
+2. Go Right, when down the ramp, Jump Over the gap.
 3. Jump Over right to the pipe.
-4. Go Up to the top, wait the pipe to stop falling, then Jump Over right.
+4. Go Up to the top, when the pipe stops falling, then Jump Over right.
 5. Go Right.